明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 def indexSop(sopId: SopId): F[Either[IndexError, Unit]]

 Rules: - Named variants for known failures.
 Each variant carries structured context (IDs, limits, types), not string messages. - Sdk / Other(message: String) variant for unexpected errors that don't warrant their own case yet. - Compose, don't flatten.
 When service A calls service B, wrap B's error: case Embedding(cause: EmbeddingError), not case EmbeddingFailed(message: String). - Route mapping: Each error variant maps to exactly one HTTP status.
-The match is exhaustive — compiler enforces handling every variant. - Define in feature's models.scala. - Migrate incrementally.
+The match is exhaustive — compiler enforces handling every variant. - Define in feature's models.scala. - Migrate when file is touched — no hesitation.
 New services use typed errors.
-Existing Either[String, T] services migrate when next modified.
+Existing Either[String, T] services migrate the whole service to ADT errors when the file is modified for any reason — even a typo fix or comment edit.
+The trigger is touching the file, not the size of the change.
+Touching the file means QA/regression testing covers it, making it the perfect time.
+Scope follows the compiler iteratively — if the route file you're editing calls a service with Either[String, T], migrate that service file too.

 Feature Module Organization